Kidney Problems in Cats: Symptoms, Causes, and Treatment

 1. Hypertension

-High blood pressure, or hypertension, is a common cause of chronic kidney disease in cats.
-This happens when the high blood pressure damages kidney’s blood vessels, leading to a less efficient filtering process.
-Through hypertension, more problems can arise which can further damage the cat’s kidneys.
+High blood pressure, or hypertension, is another common cause of chronic kidney disease in cats.
+This happens when increased blood pressure damages the kidneys’ blood vessels, impairing the filtering process.

 • Increased thirst and urination